 Do you have a plan for retirement?
 Are you one of the lucky seven percent of people over the age of 50 who feels prepared?

-An article published by Pensions Age talks about research carried out by the Money and Pensions Service (MaPS) (The research was conducted by Research Without Borders for the Money and Pensions Service.
-A nationally representative survey of 2,001 UK adults aged 50-70 was conducted from 28th – 31st August 2020.) which revealed that over 37% of workers will leave planning their retirement until two years before or not at all.
+An article published by Pensions Age talks about research carried out by the Money and Pensions Service (MaPS) The research was conducted by Research Without Borders for the Money and Pensions Service.
+It surveyed 2,001 UK adults aged 50-70.
+It revealed that over 37% of workers will leave planning their retirement until two years before or not at all.

 That’s the equivalent of 3 million workers who leave their retirement plans hanging in the balance!